Profiles of Current Students and Alumni

 Tell us about a project or course that was particularly meaningful to your professional development.

-While I have learned a great deal from all of the courses I have taken, Multicultural Perspectives of Counseling was one of the most useful for my career goals.
-My experience in the school system thus far has been mainly in urban, diverse communities in which I would like to continue working in the future.
+While I have learned a great deal from all of the courses I have taken, Multicultural Perspectives of Counseling was one of the most useful and eye opening.
 The class gave us an opportunity to examine our own biases and how they can inadvertently impact our work as School Psychologists, and how exploring those can help us change our perspective.

 How has a degree from Marist enhanced your career?